-The Company currently has a working capital deficiency of \$151,231 (December 31, 2019 - working capital of \$46,442) and must rely on equity financings, or forms of joint venture or other types of financing to fund operations and to continue exploration and evaluation work and to meet its administrative overhead costs in future years (Note 2(b)).
-The Company raised gross proceeds of \$375,000 through a non-brokered private placement on July 24, 2020 (Note 11) but will require additional funding to significantly advance its projects.
+The Company currently has a working capital of \$47,480 (December 31, 2019 - working capital of \$46,442) and must rely on equity financings, or forms of joint venture or other types of financing to fund operations and to continue exploration and evaluation work and to meet its administrative overhead costs in future years (Note 2(b)).
+The Company raised gross proceeds of \$375,000 and \$200,000 through two separate non-brokered private placements on July 24, 2020 and September 4, 2020 respectively (Note 7(b)) but will require additional funding to significantly advance its projects.
 Although the Company has been successful at raising funds in the past through the issuance of share capital, it is uncertain whether it will be able to continue this form of financing due to the current difficult conditions.
 The Company makes adjustments to its management of capital in the light of changes in economic conditions and the risk characteristics of its assets, seeking to limit shareholder dilution and optimize its costs of capital while maintaining an acceptable level of risk.